Building Permits, Applications and Forms

 Infrastructure Bond Refund Request

-Upon completion of all works, it is the responsibility of the builder or demolition contractor to submit a BA7 Notice of Completion to the Town within 7 working days of completion of works, or the stage of work, for which the permit was granted.
+Upon completion of all works, the builder or demolition contractor must submit a BA7 to the Town by email to admin@eastfremantle.wa.gov.au within 7 working days of completion of works, or the stage of work, for which the permit was granted.

 A notice of completion must state the work, or stage of the work, for which the permit is granted is completed and be accompanied by a copy of a certificate for each inspection or test that applies to the permit.